felicio/vscode-fold/README.md

 ## About

 Once a text document is opened, this extension will automatically fold all indented lines to the default `fold.level` set in User Settings.
+Already opened documents can be folded to the default level with **Fold Level Default** command from **Command Palette**.

 ## Usage